emclayburn/Hockey_site/index.md

   <img src="images/Robert_Thomas.png" alt="Bob Thomas" width="150">
 </div>

-Of the 81 points **Thomas** had, only 21 came from goals.
-By this, you can tell that **Thomas** isn't the main scorer on the team, he is the facilitator. **Thomas's** favorite players to assist were **Jordan Kyrou** and **Pavel Buchnevich**, both with 9.
+Robert Thomas racked up 81 points in 70 games, but only 21 were goals, highlighting his role as the team’s primary playmaker.
+His top targets?
+Jordan Kyrou and Pavel Buchnevich, each receiving 9 of his assists.
+Thomas excels at creating high-danger chances, making him indispensable for the Blues’ top line.
 This is not a surprise since this trio was the top line for St. Louis during the 24-25 season.
 This will likely change this season with **Kyrou** being swapped out of the top line for **Jimmy Snuggerud**.

 ## Thomas Analysis

 What makes a center important?
 Is it the assists?
 Is it the goals?
-What can we do to measure Robert Thoomas's worth on the team?
+What can we do to measure Robert Thomas's worth on the team?
 For now, lets check out Robert Thomas's goals, assists, and exoected goals with him shooting.
 For this, we are going to load data gathered from MoneyPuck.com: [Skater Data](https://moneypuck.com/data.htm) Scroll down to skaters and download the 2024-2025 file.
 Using this data, we can do analysis and see Thomas's production.

 ```python
 import pandas as pd